Targeted Youth Adviser

-Please note this is a fixed term contract until the end of July 2022.
+Please note this is a fixed term contract opportunity for a period of 12 months.

-The Targeted Youth Adviser will play a key role in developing the Youth Service offer by working with identified Young People who are at risk of not engaging in employment, education and training.
+The Targeted Youth Advisor will play a key role in developing the Youth Service offer by working with identified Young People who are at risk of not engaging in employment, education, and training.
 TYA's provide in depth, evidence based, one to one intensive mentoring, bespoke groupwork packages and positive activities to empower Young People to overcome barriers to education to reach their full potential.

-The role supports young people of school age requiring impartial advice and guidance to re-engage in education, as well as progression into post 16 opportunities such as, appropriate employment, education, training and vocational opportunities.
-You will play a key role in identifying opportunities, enabling them to fulfil their potential and access universal services.
-You will also engage in mentoring and reintegration work that supports the government's statutory guidance for pupils of alternative provision for those at a compulsory education age.
+The role supports young people aged 16-18 requiring impartial advice and guidance to progress into post 16 opportunities such as, appropriate employment, education, training and vocational opportunities.
+You will play a key role in identifying opportunities, enabling them to fulfil their potential and access universal services

 Contributing to the development of a high-quality targeted service for young people, the role will work with colleagues across the Council and key partners such as Education, Health, Social Services and Youth Offending Service, to ensure the best possible outcomes for young people.